W. D. Amaradeva: Personal life

 While attending the school, he won a poetry contest held at the Moratuwa Vidyalaya.
 Amaradeva also led the school choir to a triumphant showing at a contest held by the Colombo Arts Society.
 His poetry win prompted school teachers to get him a showcase to recite poetry on Radio Ceylon.
 In 1945 Amaradeva won a gold medal at a music and violin contest held by Jana Kala Mandalaya Amaradeva's fame that was limited only to the Koralawella, started spreading over other areas.
 Because of his increasing popularity, several schools offered him scholarships.

 Amaradeva entered Sri Sumangala College, Panadura after completing his primary education with a scholarship for English.
 At the school, he formed a friendship with the music teacher and principal Danister Thomas Fernando, who was the elder brother of Amaradeva's first music teacher W. J. Fernando.
 D. T. Fernando who was living in Kalutara helped Amaradeva get into Kalutara Vidyalaya and subsequently to Siddharta Vidyalaya Balapitiya.

 He was married to Wimala Gunaratne in 1962.
-She was a past student of Musaeus College, Colombo.
-She was a teacher, who completed Twenty years of teaching career.
-Meanwhile, Wimala joined with dance troupe conducted by Panibharatha and excelled her acting abilities at Tower Hall.
 The couple has three children: Ranjana, Subhani, and Priyanvada.
 Wimala Amaradeva died on 8 March 2021 at the age of 86.